Edb83/moose-juice/TESTING.md

 Solution: changed `STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'),)` to `STATICFILES_DIRS = [BASE_DIR/'static/']`

 Bug 16: orders saved in Production would have no cost associated with them
 Solution: this was particularly difficult to solve as the issue was only present in the deployed version.
 Extensive use of print statements showed that after the order was initially saved, the OrderLineItem signal to `update_total()` was not being fired.
 This (post)[https://stackoverflow.com/questions/66762262/django-signals-not-executed] led to checking the signal function name `update_on_save()` which, when changed, eliminated the error.

+Bug 17: rounding error for points earned on a purchase means user will occasionally get 1 point extra
+Solution: could not reproduce even with order_total ending £0.50 but set items to end £0.49 or £0.99 to mitigate issue